US, me, myself

 An authored of Manish Sabharwal in Indian Express talks about Trump’s economic nationalism.

-President Trump’s economic nationalism reinforces urgency of fixing India’s land, labour markets.
+President Trump’s economic nationalism reinforces the urgency of fixing India’s land labour markets.

-Deng Xiaoping was highly skilled but he had something more valuable: Luck.
-Starting his economic reforms in 1978 meant that China caught a 30-year supercycle of global economic growth, manufacturing offshoring and global trade liberalisation.
+Deng Xiaoping was highly skilled, but he had something more valuable: luck.
+Starting his economic reforms in 1978 meant that China caught a 30-year supercycle of global economic growth, manufacturing offshoring, and global trade liberalisation.
 The third was important.
-The WTO mission of removing sand in the wheels of global trade culminating in China’s membership was enabled by “no trade-off politics” in the US that allowed American politicians to keep almost everybody happy — employers, consumers, investors, pensioners, importers and exporters.
-Low wage workers were uneasy but for a while, their hesitations were blunted by their joy in lower prices as consumers.
+The WTO mission of removing sand in the wheels of global trade culminating in China’s membership was enabled by “no trade-off politics” in the US that allowed American politicians to keep almost everybody happy—employees, consumers, investors, pensioners, importers, and exporters.
+Low-wage workers were uneasy, but for a while, their hesitations were blunted by their joy in lower prices as consumers.
 No longer; they asserted their rights as citizens in Trump’s election.

-America and India have been open to each other in three ways over the last 50 years: People, goods and services, capital.
-People openness is chronicled in a wonderful new book The Other One Percent by Sanjoy Chakravorty, Devesh Kapur and Nirvikar Singh that chronicles the journey of 3.8 million Indians in America that began with a 1965 immigration law that replaced the national-origins quota system (biased towards Europeans) with a preference system based on skills and family relationships.
-In 2014, India was the largest source of new immigrants to America (1,47,000), higher than China (1,32,000), and Mexico (1,30,000) but as a group, Indian immigrants have so far “not been perceived as problematic” because they are “not poor, segregated, unemployed, illegal, criminal or culturally different”.
+America and India have been open to each other in three ways over the last 50 years: People, goods and services, and capital.
+People’s openness is chronicled in a wonderful new book The Other One Percent by Sanjoy Chakravorty, Devesh Kapur and Nirvikar Singh that chronicles the journey of 3.8 million Indians in America that began with a 1965 immigration law that replaced the national-origins quota system (biased towards Europeans) with a preference system based on skills and family relationships.
+In 2014, India was the largest source of new immigrants to America (1,47,000), higher than China (1,32,000) and Mexico (1,30,000), but as a group, Indian immigrants have so far “not been perceived as problematic” because they are “not poor, segregated, unemployed, illegal, criminal, or culturally different”.

 This people openness is the foundation for a goods and services trade surplus for India with the US because half of our $100 billion software services industry comes from US customers (India is only the US’s 18th biggest market for goods exports).
 India has been an interesting investment destination for the US with $28 billion in cumulative investments (about a third of what it put into China).